 River Road’s Small-Mid Cap Value (SMID) Strategy employs the same bottom-up, fundamentally driven investment process as the firm’s Small Cap Value Strategy.
-The primary difference between these strategies, other than market capitalizations and benchmarks, is that the greater liquidity in the SMID universe yields fewer target holdings.

 The Small-Mid Cap Value Strategy targets all U.S.-listed equity securities with market capitalizations between $250 million and $10 billion.